Webreaper/SolisAgileManager/README.md

  Solis Agile Manager does not have any authentication, which means that a malicious hacker could easily control your Inverter.

-If you want to be able to access the application remotely, please ensure you only do so via a VPN or a reverse proxy.
+If you want to be able to access the application remotely, please ensure you only do so via a VPN or a reverse proxy (like [YarpWebAuthn](https://github.com/mguinness/YarpWebAuthn)).

 ## Installation